Grupo-Trabajo-Final-Open-Source/Sweet-Manager/README.md

 Task management:
 Definition: The organization and tracking of tasks and responsibilities within the hotel, ensuring that deadlines are met and workflows are optimized.

+Check - Out:
+Definition: Process by which a guest completes their stay at the hotel, makes final payment, and returns the room key.<br>

+Role:
+Definition: Worker role to a specific area.<br>

+Staff:
+Definition: They represent all hotel workers.
+They perform various tasks and responsibilities needed for the organization to operate.<br>

+Reservation:
+Definition: Booking of a room by a guest.<br>

+Occupancy:
+Definition: The percentage of rooms occupied in the hotel over a specified period of time.<br>

+Rate:
+Definition: The price per night for a room.<br>

+House Rules:
+Definition: Policies and regulations of the hotel that guests are required to follow.<br>

+Type of Reservation:
+Definition: List of types of reservations.<br>

+Housekeeping:
+Definition: The department responsible for cleaning and maintaining the rooms.<br>

+Inventory management:
+Definition: The process of overseeing and controlling the hotel's supply of goods and materials, ensuring that adequate stock levels are maintained while minimizing costs and waste.<br>

+Asset tracking:
+Definition: The practice of monitoring and managing the hotel's physical assets, such as furniture, equipment, and fixtures, to ensure they are utilized efficiently and maintained properly.<br>

+Staff scheduling:
+Definition: The process of creating and managing work schedules for hotel employees, taking into account factors such as shift rotations, staffing levels, and employee availability.<br>

+Task management:
+Definition: The organization and tracking of tasks and responsibilities within the hotel, ensuring that deadlines are met and workflows are optimized.<br>

+Resource allocation:
+Definition: The allocation and distribution of resources, such as staff, equipment, and funds, to different areas of the hotel based on operational needs and priorities.<br>

+Vendor management:
+Definition: The coordination and oversight of relationships with external suppliers and vendors, including negotiating contracts, monitoring performance, and ensuring timely delivery of goods and services.<br>

+Quality control:
+Definition: The process of monitoring and evaluating the quality of products and services offered by the hotel, identifying areas for improvement, and implementing measures to maintain or enhance quality standards.<br>

+Cost management:
+Definition: The control and optimization of expenses within the hotel, including labor costs, operating expenses, and capital expenditures, to maximize profitability and efficiency.<br>

+Data analytics:
+Definition: The use of data analysis techniques to extract insights and patterns from hotel operations data, enabling informed decision-making and strategic planning.<br>

+Risk management:
+Definition: The identification, assessment, and mitigation of risks when resources are limited at any moment.<br>

 # Capítulo III: Requirements Specification

+En este capítulo, nos centraremos en definir los requerimientos que debemos cumplir para el exito de nuestra solución.

 ## 3.1.
 To-Be Scenario Mapping.

+En este apartado se presentan los To-Be Scenario Mapping para los segmentos de gerentes y trabajadores, que describen cómo serán las interacciones y tareas de los usuarios con el sistema de gestión hotelera una vez implementado.
+Estos mapas proporcionan una visión general de las funcionalidades y características que se espera que tenga el producto final, y sirven como guía para el diseño y desarrollo del sistema.

 Segmento 1: